syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Shapes.md

 ## Rotate shapes

-You can rotate the shape and also apply flipping (horizontal and vertical) to shape.
-The following code example illustrates how to rotate and flip the shape.
+You can rotate the shape and also apply flipping (horizontal and vertical) to it.
+The following code example explains how to rotate and flip the shape.

 {% tabs %}